...

 The Best Attractions to Visit in Shiga Prefecture

-If you find Kyoto and Osaka too crowded and touristy, consider visiting Shiga Prefecture when you land in Kansai next time!
-The less-visited prefecture is home to Japan’s largest lake, Lake Biwa.
-The attractions around the lake thus offer its visitors some magnificent “ocean view”.
-Located next to Kyoto, Shiga Prefecture houses countless astonishing temples and shrines, where many historical events occurred.
+If you find Kyoto and Osaka too crowded and touristy, consider visiting Shiga Prefecture on your next visit to Kansai!
+The less-visited prefecture is home to Japan’s largest lake, Biwako Lake.
+The attractions around Lake Biwa thus offer its visitors some magnificent “ocean view”.
+Located next to Kyoto, Shiga Prefecture is home to countless astonishing temples and shrines, many of which witnessed historical events.

 Here is our list of Shiga Prefecture’s best attractions to help you plan a memorable trip!